-It was a gloomy day in 2004 and although, I was elated to learn that I had just received a national award for A Bag Full Of Miracles, the cloudy day was attempting to take hold of my mood.
-I sat at my piano and began doodling around when the sun broke through the clouds; producing a spectacular rainbow.
-I thought about: pots ‘o gold, little green guys, and four-leaf clovers, when a simple melody began to evolve; followed by words… which rarely happens.
+It was a gloomy day, and although I was elated to learn that I had just received a national award for A Bag Full Of Miracles, the cloudy day was attempting to take hold of my mood.
+I sat at my piano and began doodling when the sun broke through the clouds, producing a spectacular rainbow.
+A simple melody began to evolve, followed by words… which rarely happens.
 I wrote it all down, entitled it Sometimes A Rainbow, and gave it to a friend saying, “Here, see what you can do with this.”
 She later sang it at the end of a funeral service, prompting the pastor to tell the congregation: “I was going to give a benediction, but she just did… Amen.”

 That was inspiration enough to begin an unchartered journey.
-I needed to write another musical, about something that needs a bit of sunshine.
-Okay, what?
-For several years, something has been bothering me.
-I have seen the homeless sleeping on the DC Metro ventilating grates in the winter.
-I’ve seen them in the various museums and public places.
-I’ve seen them going through trash cans scrounging for a morsel to eat.
-I have also seen them doing the same things in Pershing Square in Los Angeles and Times Square in New York City…I’ve seen them in Calcutta, India, and Egypt and cities throughout the world.
-It is universal.
-Unfortunately, for too many it is a daily way of life.
-We have all seen them; however, we look the other way for we don’t want to see this side of humanity.
-So what am I going to do about it…write a musical?
+I needed to write another musical about something with a bit of sunshine.
+For several years, something had been bothering me.
+I had seen the homeless sleeping on the DC Metro ventilation grates in the winter.
+I’d seen them going through trash cans scrounging for a morsel to eat.
+I had seen them doing the same things in Pershing Square in Los Angeles and Times Square in New York City.
+I’ve seen them in Calcutta, India, Egypt, and cities throughout the world.
+Unfortunately, for too many, it is a daily way of life.
+We have all seen them, but we often look the other way because we don’t want to see this side of humanity.
+So what was I going to do about it?
+Write a musical?
 Why would anyone want to see something about the homeless and downtrodden?
 How does one garner humor from human tragedy?
 How does one arrive at this station in life?
-What a lonely, miserable existence…or is it?

-This question coupled with a vivid imagination became the genesis of my story.
+These questions, coupled with a vivid imagination, became the genesis of my story.
 I have always heard that “…into each life a little rain must fall.”
-Yes, we all have had rainy days, but at some point, it stops and often the sun will produce something really beautiful…a rainbow.
-Okay…I already had the title song.
-Then came another song: Once, We Had Tomorrow…then another: Street People, then: When Someone Sees.
-Little ideas came and went.
+Yes, we all have had rainy days, but at some point, it stops and often the sun will produce something really beautiful: a rainbow.
+I already had the title song.
+Then came another song: Once, We Had Tomorrow.
+Then another: Street People.
+Then: When Someone Sees.

 One major obstacle had been finding a musical arranger.
 I interviewed many, but none had what I was seeking.
 While expressing my frustration to a friend and fellow musician, he said: “I can do that.”
-I had forgotten he had a Masters in Music Education,(M.M.E.) and former band and orchestra leader.
+I had forgotten he had a Masters in Music Education and was a former band and orchestra leader.
 Thus, a wonderful and fruitful relationship began with Dale E. Wise and the music flowed.

 Several months ago, I was asked to produce a musical program for our church’s regular concert series.
-I was thrilled for my “hometown” to at last hear my music and to meet the characters that have been a major part of my life for so long.
-We were in rehearsals, when I was asked to present the program to the Association of Theatre In Higher Education (ATHE) at their 2012 annual conference at the Hyatt-Regency Hotel in Washington, DC.
+I was thrilled for my hometown to hear my music and to meet the characters that had been a part of my life for so long.
+We were in rehearsals when I was asked to present the program to the Association of Theatre In Higher Education (ATHE) at their annual conference in Washington, DC.
 We had only one hour and thirty minutes to do so.
 After turn-away crowds and thrilled audiences during the concerts, we did a reprise in a lack-luster environment for ATHE.
-Among attendees, were some toop-flight professional theatre people…one, a Broadway and Las Vegas production advisor, who spent nearly an hour with me critiquing the show.
+Among attendees were some top-flight professional theatre people.
+One, a Broadway and Las Vegas production advisor, spent nearly an hour with me critiquing the show.
 “Your musical score is awesome, but needs an upbeat closing number,” she said.
 “You mean rearrange the music?”
 I replied.
 “No, you’re good… write another one.”
 She went on to say, “… you have a good show; however, it needs a couple of changes to make it a great show.”
-The new closing number is a real foot tapper entitled Building New Dreams, the changes have been made and what happens next remains to be seen; however, I believe there is… Sometimes A Rainbow.
+The new closing number is entitled Building New Dreams.
+The changes have been made and what happens next remains to be seen; however, I still believe there is… Sometimes A Rainbow.